AP-Skill-Development-Corporation/AITSAI/README.md

   - Shell overview by using manage.py file
   - ORM Queries with crud operations
   - Creation of a record by using form with ORM query

+## Day-05(06-06-2022):
+  - Update,delete and retrieve record by using template
+  - template blocks,offline bootstrap4 access by using static